How Many International Airport In India? Know the Exact answer here!

 |17||Bharat Ratna Babasaheb Dr. B.R.
 Ambedkar International Airport||Nagpur, Maharashtra|

-The vast and varied landscape of India means that the country has a large number of international airports, with more than enough capacity to handle the influx of tourists who flock to the country every year.
+India’s vast and varied landscape means that the country has many international airports, with more than enough capacity to handle the influx of tourists who flock to the country every year.

-This can sometimes be confusing for visitors, as different airports are located in various regions of the country, often quite far apart from one another.
-In order to make things easier for tourists, India has developed a comprehensive transportation system that links all of its international airports to make things easier for tourists.
+This can sometimes confuse visitors, as airports are often far apart in various country regions.
+India has developed a comprehensive transportation system that links all of its international airports to make things easier for tourists.

 India’s Rapid Growth in Aviation Leads to More Airports Than Ever!

-India’s aviation sector is booming, with passenger traffic growing 20% per year.
+India’s aviation sector is booming, with passenger traffic growing 20% yearly.
 This has led to a need for more airports, and India now has more airports than ever before.
-The airport infrastructure is struggling to keep up with the demand, and there are long delays in getting new airports built.
+The airport infrastructure is struggling to keep up with the demand, and there are long delays in building new airports.

-The government is trying to address this by investing in airport infrastructure and by liberalizing the aviation sector.
+The government addresses this by investing in airport infrastructure and liberalizing the aviation sector.

-This explosive growth in airports is causing some logistical problems, as the country struggles to keep up with demand for air travel.
+This explosive airport growth is causing some logistical problems as the country struggles to keep up with the demand for air travel.

 Which Indian Airport Is Yours?
 Dozens to Choose From!

-There are dozens of airports in India to choose from, depending on your location and needs.
-Some airports are more centrally located, while others may offer more convenience in terms of air traffic and amenities.
-Deciding which Indian airport is right for you can be a daunting task, but with a little research you’re sure to find the perfect one.
+India offers a multitude of airports to select from, catering to various locations and individual preferences.
+Some airports are more centrally located, while others may offer more convenience regarding air traffic and amenities.
+Deciding which Indian airport is right for you can be daunting, but with a little research, you can find the perfect one.

 There are dozens of airports in India, so it can be tough to determine which one is yours.
-The major airports are located in the country’s biggest cities, such as New Delhi and Mumbai, but there are also smaller airports throughout India that service different parts of the country.
-Each airport has its own unique identifier, or IATA code, which is a three-letter code assigned by the International Air Transport Association.
+The major airports are in the country’s biggest cities, such as New Delhi and Mumbai.

 Why Is India’s Number of International Airports So Low?